-- The Student Conduct Administrator or a designee may conduct an investigation to determine if there is sufficient information to find a possible violation.
+- The Director of Student Conduct & Community Standards or a designee may conduct an investigation to determine if there is sufficient information to find a possible violation.
 If there is insufficient information then the case will be dismissed.
-If there is sufficient information, then the Student Conduct Administrator or a designee will determine if the charges can be resolved without a hearing by mutual consent of the parties involved on a basis acceptable to the Student Conduct Administrator.
+If there is sufficient information, then the Director of Student Conduct & Community Standards or a designee will determine if the charges can be resolved without a hearing by mutual consent of the parties involved on a basis acceptable to the Director of Student Conduct & Community Standards.
 This may include:

 a.
-Agreement regarding responsibility for alleged violation and imposed sanctions between the university official and the respondent as long as sanctions do not include separation or expulsion from the university.
+Agreement regarding responsibility for alleged violations and imposed sanctions between the University official and the respondent as long as sanctions do not include Disciplinary Probation, University Separation or University Expulsion.

 c.
 Agreement that the University Medical Amnesty policy applies (Article IV, D).

 In any of these instances, such disposition shall be final and there shall be no subsequent proceedings or appeals.